Do you want to buy traffic using OpenRTB protocol but don't know how to do it? Then this article is for you!

 Bids

-As a buyer, you have to specify bids or prices you are ready to pay for an impression (in case you win an auction in the supply party system).
+As a buyer, you must specify bids or prices you are ready to pay for an impression (in case you win an auction in the supply party system).

 Since a zone is responsible for the RTB endpoint, the bid configuration is located on the zone form – Revenue Model fields in the Publisher / SSP section.